man Command in Linux with Examples

 Prerequisites

-• A machine running Linux
+• A machine running Linux.

-• Access to the command line
+• Access to the terminal.

-• An account with root privileges
+• An account with sudo or root privileges.

 Linux man Command Syntax